 Dr. Anita Ory, Public Affairs Manager - Sustainability (Wienerberger)

-“The BMP EPD Support Program was the perfect opportunity for SVK to start performing life cycle assessments of our products quickly and efficiently.
+“This Support Program was the perfect opportunity for SVK to start performing life cycle assessments of our products quickly and efficiently.
 At first, the results will be used to further reduce the environmental impact of our products.
 Later on, by registering the EPDs in the Belgian EPD database, we hope that the data will be accepted and validated internationally.”

 Carry Peeters, R&D Director (SVK)